-- Average house prices in Three Rivers are some of the highest in the country outside of London.
+- e) "In most cases require affordable housing provision to be made on site, but in relation to small sites delivering between one and nine dwellings, consider the use of commuted payments towards provision off site.
+Such payments will be broadly equivalent in value to on-site provision but may vary depending on site circumstances and viability." - 1.5 The supporting text to Policy CP4 summarises the justification for it: - Average house prices in Three Rivers are some of the highest in the country outside of London.
 As a result, many local people have difficulty accessing housing on the open market. - A Housing Needs Study estimated that 429 affordable dwellings would be needed each year to satisfy need.
 Such provision would exceed the total number of all housing types provided in the District in any year. - The 2010 Strategic Market Housing Assessment (SMHA) found that the requirement for affordable housing in and around the Three Rivers area remains exceptionally high. - In order to completely satisfy affordable housing requirements, all future housing in the district to 2021 would need to be affordable. - 1.6 This policy remains the legal starting point for the consideration of planning applications under Section 38(6) PCPA 2004, which requires that the Council determines applications in accordance with the adopted development plan unless material considerations indicate otherwise.
 Revised NPPF 63 is a material consideration.
 The weight to be given to it is a matter for the decision maker when determining each planning application.
-This note explains the advice from the Head of Planning Policy & Projects and Head of Regulatory Services on the weight that they recommend should be given to NPPF 63 for these purposes in light of the Needs Analysis. - 1.7 Since the adoption of its Core Strategy in 2011, Three Rivers has received small site affordable housing contributions amounting to over £2.1 million.
-Utilising those monies, development is currently underway which will deliver 21 units of affordable housing, with the remaining monies utilised as a contribution towards the delivery of a further 17 affordable dwellings.
-It is clear that Three Rivers' policy has already delivered a significant contribution towards the delivery of much needed affordable housing in the district. - 1.8 In addition to the £2.1 million already received, small scale (1-9 unit) schemes have secured to date a further £2.5million to £3.8million of affordable housing contributions in respect of unimplemented but current planning permissions.
+This note explains the advice from the Head of Planning Policy & Projects and Head of Regulatory Services on the weight that they recommend should be given to NPPF 63 for these purposes in light of the Needs Analysis. - 1.7 Since the adoption of its Core Strategy in 2011 and as of 31 December 2021, Three Rivers has received small site affordable housing contributions amounting to over £2.4 million.
+Utilising those monies, development is has funded the delivery of 21 units of affordable housing, with the remaining monies utilised as a contribution towards the delivery of a further 17 affordable dwellings.
+It is clear that Three Rivers' policy has already delivered a significant contribution towards the delivery of much needed affordable housing in the district. - 1.8 In addition to the £2.4 million already received, small scale (1-9 unit) schemes have secured to date a further £2.7million to £4.0million2 of affordable housing contributions in respect of unimplemented but current planning permissions.
 All of those schemes were agreed to be viable with those sums secured.
-The Council has several large scale future residential developments planned which will aim to deliver substantial quantities of further affordable housing in the District in the medium term future, utilising those additional affordable housing contributions as and when they are received. - 1.9 Policy CP4 makes it clear that a requirement for a scheme to contribute towards the provision of affordable housing is subject to viability considerations and is therefore consistent with paragraph 122 of the Framework.
-The application of CP4, which includes this in built viability allowance, cannot properly be said to be a barrier to delivery.
-Indeed between 1 October 2011 and 31 March 2020 226 planning permissions were granted for minor residential developments which contribute a net dwelling gain.
-Of those only 21 have been permitted to lapse which is only 9% of all such schemes.
+The Council has several large scale future residential developments planned which will aim to deliver substantial quantities of further affordable housing in the District in the medium term

-&lt;sup>2 The sums payable secured by Sec 106 will be subject to indexation, in most cases from June 2011 which will not be calculable until the date of payment.
+2 The sums payable secured by Sec 106 will be subject to indexation, in most cases from June 2011 which will not be calculable until the date of payment.
 The quoted upper limit includes a policy compliant contribution of £1,341,250.00 which relates to a minor development PP subject to a late stage viability review mechanism.
 The AHC, whilst capped at this figure, will only be known once viability is re-run at occupation when actual build costs and realised sales values are understood.
 The contribution paid could therefore be substantially less than the policy compliant sum referred to above, hence the range specified.
+Data is as of February 2022 future, utilising those additional affordable housing contributions as and when they are received.